Utsira/Soda/README.md

   + `Soda.MenuToggle` the "hamburger" menu button, as a toggle

   + `Soda.Switch` - An iOS-style toggle with a lever that slides back and forth.
-Same arguments and methods as `Soda.Toggle`

 + `Soda.Segment` - Horizontally segmented buttons that activate different frames/ panels.
+Define the panels first, before defining the segment button that will switch between them.
 Additional arguments:
   + `text` - array of strings.
-Describes how each segment will be labelled.
+Describes how each segment will be labelled. eg: `text = {"Buttons", "Switches"}`
   + `panels` - array of UI element identifiers.
-Identifies which panels the segmented button will flick between, corresponds with `text` array
+Identifies which panels the segmented button will flick between, corresponds with `text` array. eg: `panels = {buttonPanel, switchPanel}` where `buttonPanel`, `switchPanel` are handles (local variables are fine here) for prior defined Soda elements.

 + `Soda.List` - A vertically scrolling list of elements that the user can select from.
 Has elastic snap-back when user scrolls past edge of list.
-Can easily be set up as a drop down list for auto-populating a text field.
 Additional arguments:
   + `text` - array of strings.
-One string for each item in the list.
+One string for each item in the list. eg `text = {"apples", "oranges", "bananas"}`
+  + `defaultNo` - if you want an item in the list to be selected by default, set this to the number of the item in the `text` array. eg `defaultNo = 2` to default to `"oranges"` from the above list.
+Omit this for no selection.
+  + `callback` - list callbacks return 3 variables, eg: `callback = function(self, selected, txt)`
+    1) as always, the sender (the list object itself).
+    2) the selected item.
+List items are numbered in order with the variable `idNo`, this can be queried within the callback with eg `selected.idNo`
+    3) the selected item's title string.

++ `Soda.DropdownList` - A button which, when pressed, toggles a dropdown list.
+When an item is selected from the list, the button's label changes to reflect the selection, and an optional callback is triggered.
+Arguments:
+  + `title` - the title of the button, will be prepended to the user's list selection.
+A downward-facing triangle is automatically prepended to the title to indicate that a dropdown menu is available
+  + `text` - array of strings.
+Same as `Soda.List`
+  + `defaultNo` - the list item selected by default, same as `Soda.List`.
+If you omit this, there will be no selection by default, and the text "Select from list" will be appended to the button's label.
+  + `callback` - is passed same three variables as `Soda.List`

 + `Soda.TextEntry` - A text entry field with a touchable cursor, and scrolling if the input is too long for the field.
 Additional arguments:
   + `default` - string.
 Default text that can be overwritten by the user.